wasp-lang/wasp/web/docs/auth/auth-hooks.md

 Its **input** is an `args` object with the following properties:

-- `providerId: { providerName: string, providerUserId: string }` - The provider ID of the user
+- `providerId: { providerName: string, providerUserId: string }`

+  The provider ID of the user.
+It is an object with two properties:
+  - `providerName: string` - The name of the provider (e.g. `'email'`, `'google'`, `'github'`)
+  - `providerUserId: string` - The unique ID of the user in the provider's system (e.g. email, Google ID, GitHub ID)
-- `prisma: PrismaClient` - Prisma client instance
+- `prisma: PrismaClient`

+  Prisma client instance.
+You can use it to query your database.
-- `req: Request` - Express request object
+- `req: Request`

+  Express request object.
+You can access the request headers, cookies, etc. from this object.
-- `hookName: string` - The name of the hook that is being called (in this case, it will be `'onBeforeSignup'`)
+- `hookName: string`

+  The name of the hook that is being called (in this case, it will be `'onBeforeSignup'`).

 The **return value** of this hook is ignored.